 What is Byzantium?

-Byzantium was the name of the ancient Greek city known today as Istanbul.
-During antiquity, it was an important city but never a first-ranking one.
-However, in the 3rd and 4th centuries AD, the Roman Empire faced not only invasions of barbarians but also political instability, combined with a demographic and economic decline in the western regions.
-To address these challenges, Emperor Constantine moved the capital to the city of Byzantium, refounded as Constantinople.
-Then, in 395, the empire was definitively divided into two distinct parts.
-In 476 AD, Odoacer deposed the last Western Roman emperor.
-The Eastern Roman Empire emerged as the sole legitimate successor to the Roman Empire.
-It would henceforth be known as the Byzantine Empire, also called Byzantium.
+Byzantium was originally the name of the ancient Greek city known today as Istanbul.
+In antiquity, it was an important city, though never a first-rank power.
+With the rise of Macedonia, it was incorporated into the empire of Alexander the Great, and later into the Roman Empire.
+In the 3rd and 4th centuries AD, the Roman Empire faced not only invasions by various “barbarian” groups but also political instability and a demographic and economic decline in its western provinces.
+To address these challenges, Emperor Constantine moved the capital to the city of Byzantium, which he refounded as Constantinople.
+In 395, the empire was definitively divided into two distinct halves.
+In 476 AD, Odoacer deposed the last Western Roman emperor, leaving the Eastern Roman Empire as the sole legitimate heir to Rome.
+Over time, this Eastern empire came to be known as the Byzantine Empire, or Byzantium, echoing the ancient name of its capital city.